devetry/skills-front-end/studios/flicklist/3/README.md

 ### 1. An "I watched it" Button

-In flicklist.js, inside the `render` function, add a button to each Watchlist item.
-When clicked, the appropriate movie should be removed from `model.watchlistItems`, and `render` should be called again.
+In index.html, add a button to each Watchlist item.
+When clicked, the appropriate movie should be removed from `watchlistItems`.

-To remove the item from the array, you can use a new array function called <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice">splice</a>.
-You'll also need to use `indexOf` again (you should be familiar with this function from the previous studio), in order to determine where to splice from the array.
+To remove the item from the array, I recommend using the Array method <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter">filter</a>.

 ### 2. Bootstrap Makeover Party